olivierots/Jenkins-mysql-aws-s3-iam-docker-compose/README.md

 =======
 ```
 Project description:
-created a Jenkins job that will automate the back-up of MySQL database & upload it to an S3 bucket
+The primary goal is to create a Jenkins job that will take a MySQL & upload that back to an AWS s3 bucket
+Workflow: user --> Up/downaload an object --> internet --> Amazon s3
+with only a click on jenkins, my job will execute the entire process workflow
 ```
 ```
+## step by step technical instructions ##
-* Created a MySQL db using docker-compose
+* Build a MySQL image using docker & docker-compose
+* installed aws-cli with all the relevant python/pip packages using the Dockerfile
 * Created an S3 Bucket on AWS
-* Created a user (IAM) for AWS authentication
+* Created a user (IAM=identity & access mngt)) for AWS authentication & give the user the correct access policy to access the bucket
-* Automated the backup and upload process with a shell script
+* Automated the db backup and upload using a shell script
 * Created a Jenkins job (manually on the UI) which will upload the DB into AWS
 * Persisted the script on the remote host
 * Added parameters to the Jenkins Job so that different DBs backups can be taken and uploaded to different s3 buckets
 ```
 ```
-below are some useful docker commands i've used throughout my learning experience:
+below are some useful ommands i've used & learnt throughout my learning experience:

+1. ## docker-compose commands ##
 * docker-compose up -d ==> start the docker container in the background
 * docker info | grep -i root ==> where docker is saving its files
 * docker logs -f <container> ==> check your container's logs